girlnotfound/Social-Sync/README.md

 Social-Sync is the back end for your social network application!
 Built with Express.js, this API uses Mongoose to interact with a MongoDB database, making it ideal for handling large amounts of unstructured data in a NoSQL environment.

-SocialSync's powerful and flexible API has got your back.
+Social-Sync's powerful and flexible API has got your back.
 Easily manage users, posts, reactions, and friendships - all in one place!

 - Hook up to MongoDB in a snap.
 Just add your database info to the connection.js file.